mr-stivo/a2r3to2/README.md

 `cat infile.a2r | a2r3to2 > outfile.a2r`

-Where infile.a2r is a version 3 A2R input file and outfile.a2r is a versions 2 A2R file that will be created.
+Where infile.a2r is a version 3 A2R input file and outfile.a2r is a version 2 A2R file that will be created.